rockettheme/docs/Docs/magento/extensions/contentslider/INDEX.md

 	6. **Slide Button Link** Sets the link the button sends the user to.
 [69%, 38%, se]
 	7. **Full Size Link** Allows you to make the full area of the image act as a clickable link.
 [82%, 38%, se]

-Custom Content blocks (like this one) allow you to add custom content that doesn't necessarily associate directly with any products.
+Custom Content blocks (like this one) allow you to add custom content that does not necessarily associate directly with any products.
 You can use these to bring attention to a general promotion, feature an upcoming event associated with your store, or any number of other custom content types.
 You can disable these panels by typing `disable` in the **Title** field.

 1. **Slide Title**: Sets the title that appears in the panel.
 Leave blank for no title.